 Keep in mind that your DCPD coverage only applies if:

 - There was at least one other vehicle involved in the collision

 - At least one of the other vehicles involved is covered be an insurer licensed in Ontario

-Of course, there are plenty of situations that won't fall under the umbrella of your DCPD coverage.
-This is where Collision coverage becomes so important in protecting you from out-of-pocket repair costs.
+There are plenty of situations that won't fall under the umbrella of your DCPD coverage — this is where Collision coverage becomes so important in protecting you from out-of-pocket repair costs.
 But more on that further below!

 Is there a better price out there?

 Did you know that two drivers of the same gender, at the same age, driving the same car, in the same city, with the same driving record can pay two different car insurance rates?